What you’ll learn from this report:

 - Hardcore mobile gamers play 40+ hours per week, primarily complex games on their smartphones.

 Hardcore PC gamers

 - Super consumers have the highest income of all segments, and are voracious digital consumers and early adopters.
-They rack up more than 40 hours of gaming, across all platforms
+They rack up 49 hours of gaming, across all platforms

 - The largest segment, core gamers are true gaming enthusiasts.
 They average 18 hours of play per week, and also like to talk about and interact with gaming-related content.